-- 1 the parcel contains one acre of undisturbed natural land for each additional 50 square feet of livable floor space requested; For this section, "undisturbed natural land" shall mean land in its natural state, and not developed for any other form of vertical or horizontal construction, including structures, outbuildings, driveways, or managed landscaping. - 2 the proposed guest house does not exceed 1,250 square feet in livable floor space; and - 3 that all other requirements of 2.1.A.6 are met.
+- 1 the parcel contains one acre of undisturbed natural land for each additional 50 square feet of livable floor space requested; For this section, "undisturbed natural land" shall mean land in its natural state, and not developed for any other form of vertical or horizontal construction, including structures, outbuildings, driveways, or managed landscaping. - 2 the proposed guest house does not exceed 1,250 square feet in livable floor space; and or take any other action relative thereto.

+3 - that all other requirements of 2.1.A.6 are met.